When Kanban is the Better Choice

 While that is true, I recognize that many teams have limited liberty to experiment.
 If you work for an organization that won’t tolerate small failures in order to discover big productivity gains, I understand!
 If that’s you, I’m willing to bend my rule about prescription and offer some advice on five conditions under which I’ve found Kanban to be a better fit than Scrum.

-1. Low Tolerance for Change
+Kanban Helps with Low Tolerance for Change

 Over the years I’ve encountered many organizations that are brittle to change.
 They’re comfortable with the way they do things even if they aren’t getting results.
 Their solution isn’t to rethink how they work, it’s usually to make their teams work longer and harder—which isn’t a real solution.
-Scrum is a threat to brittle, change-adverse organizations primarily because of how quickly it transforms roles and meetings.

 Kanban doesn’t use transformative change, it embraces evolutionary change.
-Kanban employs a start with what you do now mindset that introduces teams to the shallow end of the pool before taking them toward the deep end of maturity.
+Kanban employs a start-with-what-you-do-now mindset that introduces teams to the shallow end of the pool before taking them toward the deep end of maturity.
 Kanban doesn’t require any changes to roles or meetings when first getting started.

-The primary advantage Kanban has over Scrum is that it is immediately intuitive to anyone.
-A Kanban board is an instant sense-making device.
-It requires zero explanation to understand.
 However, Kanban’s primary advantage is also its biggest flaw.
 It’s easy to be fooled by Kanban’s hidden sophistication.
 Kanban is far more sophisticated than a simple tool for visualization.
 Kanban is built for speed but most teams will never master the behaviors that produce those results because their commitment to learning Kanban stops at visualization.

-3. Fluid Priorities
+Kanban Flexes with Fluid Priorities

 Scrum produces the best results when a team commits to a batch of work and is empowered to remain focused for the duration of their iteration.
 The success of Scrum requires informed and empathetic stakeholders who are bought-in to being agile.